KubeRocketCI/docs/docs/operator-guide/auth/ui-portal-oidc.md

     Click **Save** to apply the changes.

-5. After configuring the user attribute, navigate to the **Users** tab in the left sidebar menu and select the user you want to set a profile picture for.
+5. After configuring the user attribute, navigate to the **Users** tab in the left sidebar menu and select the user you want to set a profile picture for:

     ![Keycloak user profile](../../assets/operator-guide/keycloak-user-attributes/keycloak-user-profile.png "Keycloak user profile")

-6. In the user profile, click **Attributes** and add the **picture** attribute with the URL of the desired profile picture.
+6. In the user profile, click **Attributes** and add the **picture** attribute with the URL of the desired profile picture:

     :::note
     The profile picture URL should refer to an image accessible via a public URL.